davidjosearaujo/davidjosearaujo.github.io/content/posts/04-router-annoyances.md

 The only thing missing from all of what we've seen is knowing **where those header flags with weird values are**!

-Withing this `login()` function, however, there is nothing regarding headers apart from the variable `g_requestVerificationToken` being verified.
+Within this `login()` function, however, there is nothing regarding headers apart from the variable `g_requestVerificationToken` being verified.
 But what is also obvious is that I don't see any AJAX calls directly here; all I see are these `saveAjaxData` and `getAjaxData` functions.
 Let's go see how they are creating the requests.

 ```javascript
 function saveAjaxData(urlstr, xmlDate, callback_func, options) {